catenglaender/public-notes/ILIAS-development/2025/page-header-tabs-subtabs/page-header-tabs-subtabs-analysis.md

 The 7 +/- 2 guideline mentioned earlier is broken and screens require the user to read every single tab's name to find the one that is actually relevant.

-### No Hierarchy in Tabs of the same Bar
+### Order & Hierarchy in Tabs of the same Bar

 No tab label in their corresponding bar is visually different from another (except for the Back tab which shows a glyph).
-This is problematic, because not all tabs have the same relevance to the user at any given time.
+This uniformity can be an issue, because not all tabs have the same relevance to the user at any given time.
 A general settings tab is much more frequented than some obscure advanced settings.

 There is a light sense of priority given in their order: Tabs to the left are noticed first because of the left to right reading order.
 The rightmost entry is also likely to get more attention than an entry in the middle.
 Users tend to look for save buttons and important dropdowns in the right top corner of screens and groupings.

+More than relying on order, we might want to explore segmenting and specializing views even further to always keep options both in Tabs and in Forms in manageable numbers.

 ### Adaption to User Intent

-Additionally, the tab bars do rarely anticipate or support the User Intent.
+The tab bars do rarely anticipate or support the User Intent.
 With few exceptions they display all tabs that the current user has access to all the time.
 This means that even if a user is doing completely different tasks they are forced to see a lot of currently irrelevant elements.

 However, over time or because of the role of the user within an institution, one user's tasks might be vastly different from another's.
 For example, in the case of the Test & Assessment maybe they want to...
 - set up a simple multiple choice quiz for a quick evaluation at the end of an in person lesson